DvvCz/solo/README.md

 # Solo++
+> You might also be interested in [PropC-Online](https://github.com/DvvCz/PropC-Online), which lets you program in raw PropC with instant feedback using the monaco editor instead of blocks.

 My fork of [Parallax Inc's Solo Propeller C Blockly Editor](https://github.com/parallaxinc/solo).
 This was made out of pretty much frustration with features when using this for a school project and lack of raw propeller C access.